 UPDATE: On May 6, Civil District Court Judge Ethel Julian ordered the City of New Orleans to comply with a public records request for the locations of the city’s crime cameras.
+The case is now on appeal at the 4th Circuit.

 In 2019, the American Civil Liberties Union of Louisiana and the Southern Poverty Law Center filed suit against the City of New Orleans over its refusal to provide a map of the city’s 400 real-time surveillance cameras.
 Though the cameras themselves are publicly visible, the City of New Orleans has refused to comply with a public records request for a map of their locations.